simpleanalytics/docs/_docs/55_events/05_automated-events.md

   - /capture-outbound-links
 ---

 To make it easier for our customers we added automated events.
 You can collect a few different events automatically: outbound links, email clicks, and amount of downloads.
+[Go to your events page](https://simpleanalytics.com/select-website/events).

 ## Outbound